pradeepnschrodinger/pyodide-with-pyqt5/README.txt

 How to build:
 .............
-  - Follow prerequisites.md and make sure everything is installed
+  - Follow prerequisites.md and make sure all prerequisites are installed (mostly dev dependencies).
-  - Ensure there's atleast 10GB of free space
+  - Ensure there's atleast 10GB of free space.
   - Exec ./build.sh and wait a couple of hours.
+  - You can get a high level overview of the build process along with timings by looking at the log file (mentioned at the start of the execution).

-This will download Pyodide, Qt5, Sip and PyQt5, apply some patches and produce a working build as pyodide/build/console.html.
+This will download Pyodide, Qt5, Sip and PyQt5, apply some patches and produce a working build at build/index.html

 Currently, QtCore, QtGui, QtWidgets and QtSvg will be built - but this should be easy to extend to other modules (as long they’re supported by Qt on the wasm platform; see https://wiki.qt.io/Qt_for_WebAssembly for more details).

 This will be a static build (i.e. all Qt-dependend parts will be built directly into pyodide - not as a standard pyodide package that only gets loaded when imported).
 Shared builds are not possible at the moment as Qt itself only supports static builds for the web.

 How to use:
 ...........